poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 ![Example of my YouTube setup](/assets/posts/2021-08-18-21-addictive-tech/YouTubeUnhook.png)
 <sub><sup>Unhook removes all recommended videos - here is the undisturbed view from my favorite channel<sub><sup>

 With Unhook, if you open YouTube to search for something important like a tech tutorial, you won't get distracted away from your objective.
 If you open YouTube out of boredom, you'll probably just leave and do something else instead.

 ### [News Feed Eradicator](https://chrome.google.com/webstore/detail/news-feed-eradicator/fjcldmjmjhkklehbacihaiopjklihlgg?hl=en)

 The News Feed Eradicator nixes feeds for Instagram, Facebook, Reddit, and a few other apps.
-Personally, I can't bring myself to delete my social media.
+Personally, I can't yet bring myself to delete my social media.
 Sometimes I get important event invites, and I still use it to check for friends' birthdays.

 ![News Feed Eradicator](/assets/posts/2021-08-18-21-addictive-tech/InstagramBlock.png)
 <sub><sup>News Feed Eradicator replaces your feeds with quotes<sub><sup>